UedaTakeyuki/query/README.md

 ```

 ## Features
+### JSON Function support
+The **JsonFunction** type is provided to avoid making wrong SQL phrase by which json functions are missused as ordinaly string or other expr.

+### Expediently feature support
+Basically, supported features are selected to meet my necesity for my projects :-)
+Although, feature request are welcome!

+## Status
 ### SQL features
 - [x] select
 - [x] where
 - [x] replace into
 - [x] update
+- [x] drop database

 ### SQL extensions
 - [x] Json Function Handling